Professional Service Bureau Debt Collection Harassment?

 • Seek the help of a credit repair company or a consumer law attorney

-Is PSB a scam?
 No, Professional Service Bureau has been in business for 47 years.
-Debt collection agencies like Professional Service Bureau play a significant role in the debt recovery process.
+Debt collection agencies like Professional Service Bureau play a big role in the debt recovery process.

-Can Professional Service Bureau garnish my wages?
-Yes, PSB can garnish your wages on a Federal Student loan or if they obtain a judgment from the courts.
+Yes, PSB can garnish your wages on a Federal Student loan or if they get a judgment from the courts.

-Can PSB sue me?
 Yes, PSB can sue you so long as the debt is within the statute of limitations

-Can PSB report my debt to the collection bureaus?
-Yes, Debt collectors are allowed to place the collection account on your credit report
+Yes, Debt collectors can place the collection account on your credit report

 2:12-cv-02583-EFM-DJW Meinhardt v.
 Professional Service Bureau